 Recouping the loss

-The majority of our posts talk about growing your studio business through marketing, so I will list a few ideas that have been mentioned before, as well as some new ideas to continue to grow your business:
+The majority of our posts talk about growing your studio business through marketing, so I will list a few ideas that have been mentioned before, as well as some new ideas to continue to grow your business when your instructors steal your students:

 - Promote your studio to all the schools in your area.
 Offer school discounts.